jimstudt/swift-mmdb/README.md

 Debian has a `geoip-database` package which includes data from [MaxMind's GeoLite2 database)](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data) so that seems a good start.
-Sadly they only Swifgt library I found was a wrapper of the C library, and since I develop under macos and deploy on Debian, I didn't want to wrestle with the nusiance that is to build.
+Sadly they only Swift library I found was a wrapper of the C library, and since I develop under macos and deploy on Debian, I didn't want to wrestle with the nusiance that is to build.

 Since MaxMind publishes [MaxMind DB File Format Specification](https://maxmind.github.io/MaxMind-DB/), how hard could it be to just read that directly…

+Survey says: "Two half days with a sleep in between"